-This development programme follows the story of a fictitious manager in your organisation.
+This competency based development programme follows the story of a fictitious manager in your organisation.
 Ted, the manager is a little overwhelmed with interpreting and applying the competency framework.
 He wants to be sure he is being fair and consistent during conversations with staff about performance and development.

-He also wants to ensure that the people who are recruited have the potential to succeed and therefore would like a little guidance on how to prepare for a recruitment interview using the competency framework to identify those competencies relevant to job success for the position.
+He also wants to ensure that the people who are recruited have the potential to succeed and would like a little guidance on how to prepare for a recruitment interview using the competency framework to identify those competencies relevant to job success.

-- You will recognise the skills, knowledge, and behaviours (competencies) that support the business and begin to support both people and process to ensure processes and behaviours support growth
+- You will recognise the skills, knowledge, and behaviours (competencies) that support the business and begin to support both people and process to ensure growth

 - Identify evidence of consistent competence and it’s measurable contribution to day to day operations

 - Identify and address competency based development needs

 - Structure a competency based performance management discussion

 - Create conditions that enable the development of competency

 - Successfully identify the competencies required to recruit against specific role requirements

-- You will be confident in applying competency based approaches to performance management
+- You will be confident in applying competency based approaches to all aspects of performance management

 The Learning Journey to competence Begins